CHAPEL OF ORSIERES AND DEDICATED SPACE

 Isn't building a chapel a folly?

 This was the case in the Middle Ages, it seems even more ambitious in the 21st century..And yet!
-At the top of the church in Orsières, on the left, a magnificent new chapel dedicated to Blessed Maurice Tornay was inaugurated on Sunday 12 September 2021 in the presence of Monsignor Jean-Marie Lovey, Bishop of Sion.
+At the front of the church in Orsières, on the left, a magnificent new chapel dedicated to Blessed Maurice Tornay was inaugurated on Sunday 12 September 2021 in the presence of His Grace Jean-Marie Lovey, Bishop of Sion.

 Luminosity, beauty, clean lines in harmony with the limited surface area, and a warm atmosphere conducive to meditation have found their place in this modern chapel decorated with quotations from the Blessed.